Novek1/Predicting-Hypertension-Susceptibility-through-Machine-Learning-Techniques/README.md

 - Stage 2 Hypertension
 - Hypertension Crisis

-The stratified gives a realistic approach from a clinical standpoint.
+The stratified classification gives a realistic approach from a clinical standpoint of hypertension diagnosis.
 The modified dataset used is owned by Md Raihan Khan as uploaded onto the Kaggle dataset repository : https://www.kaggle.com/datasets/khan1803115/hypertension-risk-model-main/data.